ACCESS-NRI/access-om3-configs/documentation/docs/pages/configurations/MCW_100km.md

 ### Wave-ice interaction

 The active attenuation choice is `SIC4 IC4METHOD = 8`, not IC3 or the older IC4M2 method.
+Upstream WW3 uses the name **IC4M8** for the order-3 power-law model of Meylan et al. [@meylan2018dispersion], introduced through [NOAA-EMC/WW3 issue #1167](https://github.com/NOAA-EMC/WW3/issues/1167) and [PR #1176](https://github.com/NOAA-EMC/WW3/pull/1176).
+That model has the form `k_i = C_hf h_ice f^3`.

-In `access-ww3 2026.03.001`, method 8 is an [ACCESS-NRI-specific cubic fit](https://github.com/ACCESS-NRI/WW3/blob/2026.03.001/model/src/w3sic4md.F90#L559-L595) in wave period, coupled ice thickness and coupled floe radius.
-Thickness is limited to 0.1–3.5 m and radius to 2.5–100 m.
-For periods from 5 to 20 s, `0.00212 / T^2 + 0.0459 / T^4` is added to the polynomial attenuation; above 20 s, these terms are used alone.
-WW3 divides energy attenuation by two to obtain amplitude attenuation.
+However, the pinned `access-ww3 2026.03.001` source currently assigns [`CASE (8)`](https://github.com/ACCESS-NRI/WW3/blob/2026.03.001/model/src/w3sic4md.F90#L559-L595) to a different, floe-size-dependent cubic fit associated with Meylan et al. [@meylan2021floe].
+It calculates energy attenuation from wave period, coupled ice thickness, and a floe radius obtained by halving the coupled floe diameter.
+Thickness is clipped to 0.1–3.5 m and radius to 2.5–100 m.
+The cubic fit predicts the base-10 logarithm of energy attenuation, capped at zero before conversion back to linear units.
+For `5 < T < 20` s, `0.00212 / T^2 + 0.0459 / T^4` is added; for `T > 20` s, that expression replaces the cubic-fit value.
+WW3 then sets amplitude attenuation to half the energy attenuation.
 The coefficients are hard-coded rather than set in `namelists_Global.nml`.

-`CICE0 = 0.25` and `CICEN = 0.75` bound the concentration interval used by WW3's continuous-ice transparency treatment.
-Together with `FLAGTR = 4`, this combines the cell-centred obstruction data with concentration-dependent ice transparency rather than treating the ice edge as a single discontinuous threshold.
+Therefore, the method number in this configuration should not be assumed to select upstream IC4M8 until the ACCESS-NRI implementation is reconciled with upstream WW3.

+`CICE0 = 0.25` and `CICEN = 0.75` are present in the namelist but do not control IC4 attenuation.
+In `access-ww3 2026.03.001`, the [concentration-based propagation-transparency ramp](https://github.com/ACCESS-NRI/WW3/blob/2026.03.001/model/src/w3updtmd.F90#L2975-L3040) is compiled only with `IC0`; this executable instead uses `IC4`. `FLAGTR = 4` still applies the static unresolved-obstruction data at cell centres, while IC4 wave attenuation is calculated separately.

 `ICNUMERICS = T` is required by the matching ACCESS-NRI WW3 implementation to activate the compiled sea-ice source-term calculation.
 The source term is scaled by ice concentration before it is included in the spectral source-term integration.
 This switch is specific to the `access-ww3 2026.03.001` implementation used by the documented configuration and should be rechecked when changing executable versions.